Feedback About wiseGEEK Login

 An IgG deficiency itself does not normally cause physical symptoms, but it can leave the body highly vulnerable to frequent viral and bacterial infections.
-A person with an IgG deficiency is likely to experience recurring respiratory infections that can cause bronchitis, pneumonia, and obstructive lung disease.
+A person with this disorder is likely to experience recurring respiratory infections that can cause bronchitis, pneumonia, and obstructive lung disease.
 Chronic sinus infections, influenza, and bacteria-related skin infections are also common with IgG deficiencies.
 Severely low levels of IgG can also render vaccines useless, and vaccinations may actually trigger the illnesses they are designed to prevent.

 Some patients do not need to receive treatment directly targeted at their deficiencies.
 If IgG levels are moderately low, daily antibiotics and regular visits to the doctor's office may be sufficient.
 IgG replacement therapy, which involves transfusions every three to four weeks, may be needed if levels are very low.
 Surgery is not effective at improving a deficiency, but a procedure may be needed if infections have seriously damaged lung or sinus tissue.
 Most patients are able to manage their conditions when they take preventive measures against infections and follow their doctors' orders.